Pulehu Solar Project Delayed

 In 2020, we will be reaching out to community organizations and representatives via email to share information about the project.
 We will post updates to the project on this webpage, and we invite people to sign up for our email list to receive updates as they happen, as well share their ideas, thoughts or concerns with us.
 Over the next several months, we will be holding public meetings, either live or virtual/online, to give members of the community an opportunity to learn about the project, ask questions and provide input to us through verbal or written comments.
 Additionally, there will be opportunities during the permitting process for members of the public to attend, hear about the project and provide comments directly to public agencies.
 We will be providing information on the project and notice of upcoming meetings through press releases to the local news media and to our email list.

-Please keep checking this webpage for dates and times as we schedule these meetings, or register here, and we will send an email as these meetings are scheduled.
+Please check this webpage for future meetings or register here and we will send an email as meetings are scheduled.
+You can send comments, questions or suggestions on the project at any time to firstname.lastname@example.org

 Longroad will also be forming a community advisory group for the project, to be made up of several volunteers who live or work in the area around the project.
 This community advisory group will advise Longroad through the help collect input from the broader community and facilitate two-way conversations to help improve the positive impacts of the project and minimize the negative.